strikerop96/Any-Checker-Bot/README.md

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-**AnyChecker Bot is a Open Source Project for IndianBots Under The Terms And Conditions Of The GNU Public License V3.0**
+**AnyChecker-Bot is a Open Source Project for IndianBots Under The Terms And Conditions Of The GNU Public License V3.0**

 You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.